MdAlAminHub/School_Management_POC_with_django_drf_and_mongo_db/README.md

         verbose_name = "Mark"
         verbose_name_plural = "Marks"
 ```
+#### Dashboard Visualization endpoint "http://localhost:7000/dashboard/" which can be seen by anyone but can modify only by Teacher

 3.The first dashboard summarizing results looks like :

 ![](screenshot/bar.png)

 4.The second dashboard summarizing results looks like :